-Asphaltech has to this point resurfaced four (4) local streets and will be doing another two (2) roads in the second week of December, including Scarborough Beach Road, between Fairfield and Oxford Streets.
+Asphaltech has to this point resurfaced four (4) local streets and will be doing another two (2) roads in the second week of December.

 Metropolitan Regional Road Program (MRRG) - Road Rehabilitation Projects

 The two (2) largest resurfacing projects, being Angove Street, Charles Street to Fitzgerald Street, and Fitzgerald Street, Raglan Road to Burt Street, will be undertaken in February/March 2018.
 Further, for the section of Angove Street through the café strip, and Fitzgerald Street will likely be done as night works to minimise disruption to local businesses specifically and traffic in general.